 A spot on Isabela where you can snorkel among many fish species and sea lions.
 The water is clear and make sure to take your own snorkel gear or rent it beforehand.

-» Day tours from Isabela Island
+» Tours from Isabela Island

-The tour is great – first you’ll visit a rock called Union Rock where you’ll see blue-footed boobies.
+The tour is awesome – first you’ll visit a rock called Union Rock where you’ll see blue-footed boobies.
 Then you’ll go to the tunnels for a tour where you’ll see more boobies and experience some top-notch snorkleing.
 If you’re lucky, you might even end up swimming among tintorera sharks!
 Read more about Cabo Rosa Tunnels and Book a tour in advance.

 This tour lasts a couple of hours.
 It begins on an Islet where you’ll see marine iguanas, sea lions and Tintorera sharks.
 Afterwards, you go snorkeling.

 San Cristobal Island in the Galapagos is the capital island of the Galapagos.
 An advantage of this island is that the majority of its beaches are close to the port and you’ll see many sea lions everywhere.

 I recommend staying in San Cristobal for about 4 days so that you have enough time to visit a few islands and places on day tours, like: Española Island, Lobos Island, Punta Pitt, Kicker Rock / Leon dormido; and other touristic destinations you can get to on your own, like: Laguna del junco, Galapaguera, Puerto Chino Beach, Interpretation Center, Las Tijeretas, Punta Carola Beach and La Lobería.